Ahl-Alkitab

 The Miracles of Jesus

-We expect and experience miracles in our lives.
-Jesus (Isa al-Masih) performed many miracles that showed God’s power and compassion.
-He healed the sick, opened blind eyes, cleansed lepers, fed multitudes, and even raised the dead.
-These signs revealed that He was more than a prophet — He was God’s living Word at work among us.
-The greatest miracle of all was His resurrection, proving His victory over sin and death.
-Miracles are ongoing demonstrations of the power of God, rooted in biblical promises and expressed in healings, deliverances, and spiritual gifts.
+We believe in and expect miracles in our lives.
+Our Lord Jesus performed many miracles that demonstrated His power and mercy: He healed the sick, opened the eyes of the blind, cleansed lepers, fed the multitudes, and raised the dead.
+These miracles testified that He was more than a prophet — He was the Word of God made flesh.
+His resurrection from the dead remains the greatest miracle.
+Miracles are not limited to the past; they continue as manifestations of God’s power today in healing, deliverance from sin, and spiritual blessings.
 This belief remains central to our faith and ministry, as evidenced by hundreds of thousands of documented testimonies of miracles all over the world.

 The Assurance of Heaven

-Assurance of Heaven comes from the indwelling of the Holy Spirit, which empowers believers to live righteously and provides inner confidence of their salvation, provided they persevere in faith and holiness.
-Through Jesus Christ, we can have peace and confidence.
-The Bible says that we can “know that [we] have eternal life” (1 John 5:13).
-Salvation is a gift from God through faith, not something we earn by our works (Ephesians 2:8-9).
+Assurance of forgiveness and entrance into heaven comes through faith in Jesus Christ and being filled with the Holy Spirit, by which believers are enabled to live in purity.
+Because of the death of our Lord Jesus Christ, we can enjoy peace and the certainty of forgiveness.
+The Bible says: “These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life ...”
+(1 John 5:13).
+Salvation is a gift from God through faith, not something we earn by our works (Ephesians 2:8–9).

 The New Birth